tomezard/tomezard.github.io/index.md

 ## Welcome to an in-development new website

 This website is under development.
-I'll be gradually transitioning the [older version](http://fusionecology.org/FusionEcology/index.html) here.
+I'll be gradually transitioning the [older version](http://fusionecology.org/FusionEcology/index.html) here if I can work out how.
+You can also see my [official University of Southampton page](https://www.southampton.ac.uk/oes/about/staff/te1e12.page)

 ## Lab Values